trag1c/monalisten/README.md

 #### `error`

-Monalisten can raise an error in three contexts:
+Monalisten can raise an exception in three contexts:
 * during setup, when attempting to register a hook under the bare `Monalisten.event` or `Monalisten.internal` namespaces,
 * during event preprocessing, when the event payload is missing crucial fields,